marurevi/YellowRooms-Back/README.md

 # Yellow Rooms - Back-end

 >  Yellow rooms have been created to save reservations of a Hotel room.
+This project is have been done to provide the backend to [Yellow Rooms app](https://github.com/marurevi/YellowRooms-Front).
 On this repository, we created the database with Postgresql following the ERD design...

 <br />
 <img src="app/images/WhatsApp Image 2022-09-16 at 13.50.17.png" alt="ERD image" align="center">